tmohme/gradle-elm-plugin/README.md

 ```

 ## Tasks
+### elmMake
 This plugin adds a `elmMake` task to the build.
 It *does not* make any other task depend on `elmMake`, thus you might want to add such a dependency yourself.

-The task has the same configurable properties as the above mentioned `elm` extension.
+The task has the same configurable properties as the above mentioned `elm` extension (except for the "test*" properties).
 When the property on the task is not set, it defaults to the value  of the corresponding property of the `elm`
 extension.

+### elmTest
+This plugin adds a `elmTest` task to the build.
+It *does not* make any other task depend on `elmTest`, thus you might want to add such a dependency yourself.

+The tasks only configurable properties are `executable` and `executionDir`, which correspond to the `elm` extension
+properties `testExecutable` resp. `testExecutionDir`.

+Effectively, the `elmTest` task is nothing more than a simple mechanism to integrate the `node-test-runner` into the
+build.
+As such the same restrictions and assumptions apply.
+The most obvious one is, that the tests have to be placed
+in a directory named `tests` immediately below the execution directory.
+For other restrictions / assumptions please have a look at [it's documentation](https://github.com/rtfeldman/node-test-runner).
+If you need more configurability, please let me know.

 ## Compatibility
 The plugin is tested with elm 0.19 and Gradle [4.10, 5.0].